seandenigris/XML-Parser/repository/XML-Parser.package/XMLDFAElementValidator.class/README.md

-This class can use a DFA to validate element content.
+This class validates elements using a regular expression converted to a DFA.
+It ignores PCDATA, comments, and PIs.